 Thanksgiving Day 1995 I made a decision that was to change my life forever.
 I had attended an antique auction at the Cobb County Fairgrounds near Marietta, GA earlier in the year.
 Traveling from Ohio with my oldest son to view an antique auction and get an idea of antique furniture prices in the Atlanta area.
 I found that mahogany and walnut furniture from the 1920's - 1950's era was much higher priced in Georgia than in the Midwest!
 During the previous 15 years I had installed C Band satellite dishes and farmed for a living.
 Because of the "demand" of a impatient customer that I service his daughter's satellite dish on Thanksgiving Day!
 I decided to discontinue my 15 year satellite business and haul antique furniture to Georgia for a living.

 Featured on AntiqueFurniture.US you will find thousands of pictures of elegant antique furniture.
 Many pieces of which I picked in the Northern Untited States and personally hauled to Metro Atlanta.
 To sell at My Hart Auctions, Inc an auction company which I envisioned starting near Cumming, Ga during 1996.
 Our first antique furniture auction under the name My Hart Auctions, Inc was held on July 4th, 1996 at the Cumming, GA VFW.

 Featuring 1643 Midwestern US Onsite Auction Photos

 They say that when one door closes another opens!
-Currently I am picking farm primitives and shabby antique furniture in the Midwest for resale at Flowery Branch Auction located in Flowery Branch, Georgia.
+Currently I am picking farm primitives and shabby antique furniture in the Midwest for resale in Metro Atlanta as well as the mountains of North Georgia.
 Now you can travel along and view many of the things I see through the photographs I take on my antique picking adventures!